 As educators, we have a common goal: get our students to think outside of the box.
-We know that, as critical thinkers, they’ll ask smarter questions and expect better answers.
+We know when students understand what critical thinking is and how to use it, they’ll ask smarter questions and expect better answers.
 We know that they’ll be better prepared for the next test, next school year, and—after that—college and beyond.

 But how do we help them get there?
 Developing instructional techniques that blend critical thinking into the teaching of the standards is key, and here’s a roundup of some resources to kick start the lesson planning process.

 If you were to stop people on the street and ask them to define critical thinking, what would they say?
 What would you say?

 As educators, we have a clearer idea than most, but it’s still helpful to challenge our own assumptions and dig into the term.
 These two brief videos do just that—albeit from different perspectives—and provide a helpful jumping off point for a close look at critical thinking resources.

 In this short animated video, blogger Gary Meegan presents and dissects the definition put forth by Dr. Richard Paul of the Critical Thinking Community: “Critical thinking is the art of analyzing and evaluating thinking with a view to improving it.”
 The key here, as Meegan points out, is that critical thinking is a process, not a task.

 Study.com provides this thought-provoking explanation of critical thinking in plain terms.
 Using an example of a common logical fallacy regarding an ill aunt who missed a vitamin C dose, the video points out that the majority of people go through life without asking simple questions, such as “Do we have all the facts?” or “How do you know that?”

 Online Hubs for Teachers